patrickcgray/flask_heroku_example/README.md

 # Flask/Heroku/Mongo Example App

-A barebones Python app using the Flask framework, which can easily be deployed to Heroku.
+A barebones Python app which can easily be deployed to Heroku.
+This app uses the Flask framework, MongoDB as the database engine, and includes basic sample functionality for both of those services.

 ## Running Locally